-(a) A person required to transfer money or personal property to a minor may do so, as to an amount or value not exceeding $5,000 per year or a different amount that is approved by the court, by transferring it to:
+(a) A person who may transfer money or personal property to a minor may do so, as to an amount or value not exceeding the amount allowable as a tax exclusion gift under section 2503(b) of the Internal Revenue Code or a different amount that is approved by the court, by transferring it to:

 (1) a person who has the care and custody of the minor and with whom the minor resides;

 (3) a custodian under the Uniform Transfers To Minors Act or custodial trustee under the Uniform Custodial Trust Act;

 (4) a financial institution as a deposit in an interest-bearing account or certificate in the sole name of the minor and giving notice of the deposit to the minor; or